kantord/me/cv/src/cv.md

     - Manage My Booking

         Frontend using TypeScript, Next.js, React, React Query; backend-for-frontend layer using Python + Flask.
 Test automation using Cypress.
+        Implementing an internal project template for other teams.

     - SmartFAQ